nxadm/rakudo-pkg/README.md

 ## Direct Downloads

-Most modern computer have a *64-bit* Operating System, so regular users should use 64-bit packages.
+Most modern computers have a *64-bit* Operating System, so regular users should use 64-bit packages.
 The 32-bit are supplied for specific usages, like 32-bit images on some cloud providers. **32-bit Rakudo is not JIT enabled (upstream) and as a result a lot slower.**